-The South Asia Multidisciplinary Academic Journal (SAMAJ) is a peer-reviewed journal devoted to social science research on South Asia.
+The South Asia Multidisciplinary Academic Journal (SAMAJ) is a double-blind, peer-reviewed journal devoted to research in the social sciences and humanities on South Asia.
 It specializes in the publication of comparative thematic issues as well as individual research articles, review essays, and book reviews.
 Committed to disseminating rigorous scientific research to the widest possible audience, SAMAJ is fully and freely accessible on line.
 SAMAJ receives institutional support from the Centre d’Etudes de l’Inde et de l’Asie du Sud (CEIAS) and has a partnership with the European Association for South Asian Studies (EASAS) since 2011.

 Multidisciplinary in scope, SAMAJ combines the approach of established disciplines - history, geography, anthropology, sociology, political science, and economics – and recent fields of investigation (media, environment, and gender studies, for instance).
 SAMAJ's editorial project is to question the specificity of South Asia (Afghanistan, Bangladesh, India, Nepal, Pakistan and Sri Lanka) by investigating the social, political, economic and cultural dynamics of its countries and regions within the framework of the methodological and theoretical discussions that prevail in the wider world of social sciences.
 Through in-depth thematic and comparative studies, SAMAJ seeks to bring out new perspectives on the diverse trajectories of South Asian societies in colonial and post-colonial contexts.
 Beyond the societies of South Asia in situ, a significant focus of this journal is also on diasporas, both in ‘home’ and ‘host’-societies.